rossgoodwin/poetizer/README.md

 ### Show Diagnostics

-Default value is y, which produces some text letting you know what is happening as before the computer generates poems.
-To turn this off, set value to n.
+Default value is `y`, which produces some text letting you know what is happening as before the computer generates poems.
+To turn this off, set value to `n`.